 The tow hitch bike rack: the ideal solution

-If you want to transport your e-bike under the best conditions, opt without hesitation for a tow hitch bike rack.
+If you are looking to transport your electric bike in the best conditions, definitely opt for a tow hitch bike rack.
 These models are designed to support heavy loads, generally up to 60 kg for two bikes, which is perfect for an electric bike.

-Thanks to their attachment to the tow ball, they offer excellent stability, and some are even foldable to facilitate access to the trunk, even with the bikes installed.
-Some models are also equipped with loading ramps, avoiding the need to lift your bike with your arms.
+Thanks to their attachment to the tow ball, they offer excellent stability, and some are even foldable to facilitate access to the trunk, even with the electric bikes installed.
+Some models are also equipped with loading ramps, thus avoiding having to lift your bike with your arms.

 Other systems: to avoid for an electric bike

-On the other hand, roof bike racks should be avoided for an e-bike.
-Their installation is more complicated due to the additional weight of the bike, and moreover, the maximum authorized load on the roof is often insufficient to transport an e-bike safely.
+On the other hand, roof bike racks should be avoided for a VAE.
+Their installation is more complicated due to the bike’s extra weight, and in addition, the maximum allowed roof load is often insufficient to safely transport a VAE.

-As for tailgate bike racks, their load capacity, limited to 15-20 kg per bike, makes them unsuitable for most e-bikes.
-Additionally, they can obscure the rear lights or license plate, which can cause safety and legal issues.
+As for tailgate bike racks, their load capacity, limited to 15-20 kg per bike, makes them unsuitable for most VAEs.
+Moreover, they can obscure rear lights or the license plate, which can cause safety and legal issues.

-Do you need a bike rack for a folding e-bike?
+Do you need a bike rack for a folding VAE?

-With their compact format and practical side, folding electric bikes are gaining popularity.
-We often think they easily fit in a trunk, and sometimes that's true.
-But not all models are so light or compact, especially when talking about all-terrain versions or those with large autonomy.
+With their compact size and practicality, folding electric bikes are gaining popularity.
+People often think they easily fit in a trunk, and sometimes that’s true.
+But not all models are that light or compact, especially when talking about all-terrain versions or those with large battery capacity.
 So, bike rack or not?
-Let's take stock.
+Let’s take stock.

 folding electric bike